SHULAN xiao, phd

 Daniel Gonzales, PhD

 Daniel received his PhD in Applied Physics from Rice University in 2019 where during his PhD as a NSF GRFP awardee he researched nanofabricated structures for assaying neurophysiology.
 He joined Purdue for Postdoctoral training in June 2019.
-His present research focuses on using nanoelectrodes, electrophysiology, and imaging for mapping sub-cellular activity from the surface of the brain.
-He was awarded a Lillian Gilbreth Fellowship, a HHMI Hanna Gray Fellowship and more recently a Burroughs Postdoctoral enrichment award for his work.
+His research focused on using nanoelectrodes, electrophysiology, and imaging for mapping sub-cellular activity from the surface of the brain.
+He was awarded a Lillian Gilbreth Fellowship, a HHMI Hanna Gray Fellowship and a Burroughs Postdoctoral enrichment award for his work.
+In 2024, Daniel started his own laboratory at Vanderbilt University in the Biomedical Engineering Department with a joint appointment in the Vanderbilt Brain Institute.
+Check out his labs focus here https://gonzales.science/